pmvester/node-red-code-engine/CF.md

 ![i026.png](/images/i026.png)

-Paste in the code and replace the `<<application FQDN>>` placeholder with the Code Engine public domain name that you took a note of in the previous step.
-Click "Save and deploy".
+Replace the example code with the code snippet that you just copied.
+In the code, replace <<application FQDN>> with the Code Engine public domain name that you took note of in the previous step.

 ![i028.png](/images/i028.png)